 - Updates: from here, you can check if there are new versions of the app available, see the changelog and corrections made in each version, or update the app through its official channels.

 - About: the usual section with information about the app and its creator.
 There are also a few links to the app's social networks.

 - Share WhatsApp: a shortcut to the Android share option for those who want to share the app with a contact.

 The rest of the menu options are easy to understand.
 The Restart WhatsApp option restarts the application, the Message a number option lets you send a message to a phone number not saved on your device, the New group option allows you to create a new group with contacts you select, the New broadcast option makes a live broadcast, the WhatsApp Web option is used to configure the web version of the app (you can use it to chat from a computer, for example), the Archived Chats option gives you access to archived chats, the Favorite Messages option gives you access to favorite messages that you have been saving, and the Settings option takes you to the settings you will also find in the official WhatsApp app, including encryption, two-step verification, backup settings, usage and storage data, and notifications.

 Using two WhatsApp accounts with GBWhatsApp

-One of the most interesting possibilities offered by GBWhatsApp is that it allows us to use two WhatsApp accounts if we use it together with the official client or a different client that can coexist on the same operating system.
-In this case, the only requirement that should be met is having two phone numbers, one for each version of WhatsApp used.
+One of the most interesting possibilities you will find once you download GBWhatsApp is using two WhatsApp accounts simultaneously if you use it with the official app or another MOD that can coexist with it on your device.
+To do this, the only requirement you have to meet is to have two phone numbers, one for each version of WhatsApp you want to use.

-There’s not much more to explain: install GBWhatsApp and your second client, and when it comes to activating your user, use two different valid phone numbers so that they can both receive the SMS with the verification code.
-From that moment onward, you’ll have both WhatsApps running on your phone at the same time.
+Doing this is not as complicated as you might think.
+All you have to do is install GBWhatsApp and your secondary WhatsApp version, and when they ask to activate your user, just use different and operational phone numbers so they can receive the SMS with the verification code.
+From that moment on, you will have both WhatsApp versions running on your phone simultaneously.